gaurang053/GUIAutomation/README.md

 # Goal:
 ```
 * To create a test automation framework skeleton for GUI Testing
-* To use modelling approach
+* To use page object modeling approach
 * To create demo for below use case
 ```